Long Term Effects Of Bulimia Nervosa: Things You Should Keep In Mind

-2. Physical Effects
+2. Physical Effects of Bulimia

 The digestive system of an individual dealing with bulimia nervosa is compromised leading to weak immune systems.
 Stomach pain, sore throat, high acid content and regular vomiting can cause damage to the mouth like tooth sensitivity, enamel erosion and gum diseases.